 This is the most commonly encountered symptom.
-The outcomes include menstrual intervals (time gap between two consequent periods) exceeding 30 days, 4 or more non-menstruating months; extended periods of more than 8 days, with heavy or scant bleeding.
+The outcomes include menstrual intervals (time gap between two sequential periods) exceeding 30 days, four or more non-menstruating months, extended periods of more than eight days, with heavy or scant bleeding.

-- Another hallmark symptom of PCOS is excess secretion of male hormone, androgen.
-This manifests into obvious physical signs such as excess facial and body hair (hirsutism), adult or severe adolescent acne, and male pattern baldness, thinning of hair and excess hair on fingers of hands and toes, and on the surface of hands and legs.
+- Another hallmark symptom of PCOS is excess secretion of the male hormone, androgen.
+This manifests in visible physical signs such as excess facial and body hair (hirsutism), adult or severe adolescent acne, and male pattern baldness, thinning of hair and excess hair on fingers of hands and toes, and on the surface of hands and legs.

-- When observed under ultrasonography or any other imaging technique, ovaries which are polycystic are abnormally larger in size as compared with that of the normal ones, and contain fluid filled sacs that surround the eggs.
+- When observed under ultrasonography or any other imaging technique, polycystic ovaries are abnormally larger in size as compared with that of the normal ones and contain fluid-filled sacs that surround the eggs.

 Other symptoms of PCOS include

 People with PCOS often have co-existing chronic disorders such as diabetes, hypertension and high cholesterol, which should not be confounded as symptoms.
 These conditions lead to increased weight gain in PCOS patients.